Maryland Family Law Attorneys

 Examples of Family Law Practice

-Divorce. – While a divorce is not the outcome a couple envision when they marry, it can sometimes be the wisest course of action for both parties, provided that it is done fairly and with the best interests of children in mind.
+- Divorce. – While a divorce is not the outcome a couple envision when they marry, it can sometimes be the wisest course of action for both parties, provided that it is done fairly and with the best interests of children in mind.
 Divorce sometimes includes other legal considerations, such as child custody, division of property, alimony and child support.
+High-asset divorces between individuals with high net worth can have additional complications.
 Learn more.

-Child Custody/Child Support.
+- Child Custody/Child Support.
 Many considerations must be made when determining the custody of a child.
 Both parents and the courts will consider the well-being and interests of the child, and the ability of each parent to provide for the child.
-Child Support is calculated based on the custody of the children and the income of the parents, and the expenses for the children.
+Child support is calculated based on the custody of the children, the income of the parents, and certain expenses for the children.

 An attorney is a vital part of protecting the interests of a parent and their children in any dispute regarding child custody and support.